Vitra Design Museum, Weil am Rhein.

 Deconstructivist architecture.

-In addition to designer furniture, the Swiss Vitra AG also develops high-quality furnishing concepts for the home or office.
-This love of form is also evident in one of the most famous design museums in the world: the Vitra Design Museum in Weil am Rhein.
-The star architect Frank Gehry designed the main building in 1989 taking inspiration from deconstructivism.
+In addition to designer furniture, the Swiss Vitra AG also develops high-quality furnishing concepts for the home or the office.
+This love of form is also evident in one of the world's most famous design museums: the Vitra Design Museum in Weil am Rhein.
+Star architect Frank Gehry designed the main building in 1989 in the style of deconstructivism.
 The aim of the museum foundation is to communicate design and architecture.
-This claim is already apparent from the outside and is underpinned by the illumination.
-The visitors are welcomed warmly by the Brumberg vitaLED lighting system right as they enter the building.
+Even from the outside, this claim is clear and underpinned by the lighting.
+The vitaLED lighting system from Brumberg already welcomes visitors in front of the entrance.

-Illumination fixtures are precisely matched to the characteristic basic geometric and cubic shapes of the building, creating a sense of fragmentation that seems to dissolve and burst apart.
-On one hand, the museum with its white plastered walls resembles a sculpture.
+The lighting is precisely matched to the characteristic geometric and cubic basic shapes of the building, which seem to dissolve and burst apart.
+Thus, on the one hand, the museum with its white plastered walls resembles a sculpture.
 On the other hand, it is also a new interpretation of the "white cube".
-The idea behind this is to place works of art in the foreground, whilst putting the architecture of the exhibition in the background.
-The vitaLED RGBW luminaires by Brumberg generate an impressive play of colors on the smooth exterior walls.
+The idea behind this is to place works of art in the foreground, but the exhibition architecture in the background.
+Brumberg's vitaLED RGBW luminaires provide an impressive play of colors on the smooth exterior walls.
 Inside, the zinc-covered building has an exhibition area of over 700 square meters.
-Here as well, we implemented vitaLED to back up the concept of the museum.
-The luminaires are seamlessly regulated and integrated into the museum's building management system via a Jung KNX control panel, thereby serving as a companion and promoter of the exhibition.
+Here, too, we supported the museum's concept with vitaLED.
+Conveniently controlled and integrated into the museum's building system technology, the luminaires become companions and promoters of the exhibition via a KNX control panel from Jung.

 Architect:Frank Gehry, Gehry Partners, LLP